There are numerous ways to apply plant feeds or fertilisers. Each has its advantages and can be used in different circumstances.

-These smart plant foods are clean and convenient to use – proving a steady release of plant nutrients from one application.
+Continuous or controlled-release are smart plant foods that are clean and convenient to use.
+They provide a steady release of plant nutrients from one application.
 In warm weather when plants are growing faster, more plant foods are released.
-If temperatures go down, slowing plant growth the release of nutrients is reduced in line.
+If temperatures go down, slowing plant growth, the release of nutrients is reduced in line.

 Plants need feeding just prior to their start into growth or while they are actively growing.
 For most plants this in the spring when new leaves, stems and flowers are being produced and during the summer.
 Don’t feed outdoor plants in late autumn or winter - excessive nitrogen may encourage soft growth that is more prone to frost damage.